 Don’t forget your PBD gear!
 Wear it with pride to cheer on our dancers!

 Dancers do not need to pack a lot of extra “normal (school) clothes”.
 They will wear dance or syllabus clothes to and from the Marriott and change into costumes on site.

 KEEPING DANCERS HEALTHY

 WATER!
 Pre-hydrate before nationals and drink lots of water at Nationals!
 The elevation is very high and the climate is very dry- drinking lots of water helps with energy and exhaustion.
-Hydration Multiplier powder (Costco) or NUUN Hydration tablets with electrolytes are a great addition to get extra hydration in.
+Hydration Multiplier powder (Costco) or NUUN Hydration tablets with electrolytes are a great way to get extra hydration in.

 Pack a bag or soft-side cooler each day with healthy snacks.
 Freeze a water bottle to keep things cold (and have a cold drink for later!)
-Dance parent and registered dietitian Holly Trujillo suggests:
+Dance parent and registered dietitian, Holly Trujillo, suggests: